-- The Songs of Fanny Hensel, Oxford University Press, forthcoming.
+- The Songs of Fanny Hensel.
+Oxford University Press, 2021.

-- “Musical and Poetic Closure in Clara Schumann’s Lieder.”
-In Clara Schumann Studies, ed.
-Joe Davies.
-Cambridge University Press, forthcoming.
+- “Softened, Smudged, Erased: Punctuation and Continuity in Clara Schumann’s Lieder.”
+In Clara Schumann Studies.
+Edited by Joe Davies.
+Cambridge University Press, 2021.

 - “Fanny Hensel’s Sechs Lieder op.
 9: A Brother’s Elegy.”
-In Rethinking Mendelssohn, ed.
-Benedict Taylor.
-Oxford University Press, forthcoming.
+In Rethinking Mendelssohn.
+Edited by Benedict Taylor.
+Oxford University Press, 2020.

 - “Fanny Hensel’s Schematic Fantasies; Or, The Art of Beginning.”
-In Analytical Essays on Music by Women Composers, ed.
-Laurel Parsons and Brenda Ravenscroft, 149–73.
+In Analytical Essays on Music by Women Composers.
+Edited by Laurel Parsons and Brenda Ravenscroft.
 Oxford University Press, 2018.

 - “Music, Poetry, and Performance in a Song by Maria Schneider.”
 SMT-V: Videocast Journal of the Society for Music Theory 3/3 (December 2017).